 Not only have I done that but I also included the standardized symbols for every sound.
 In addition, I’ve placed informal phonetic prompts for easy comprehension.
 If you’re astute, you can immediately put this into your writing practice.
 However, if you need more help, I’m probably going to make more material on this subject soon.

 My favorite part about my rhyme vowels chart is how I used color.
 For the first time, you can see visually how all the English vowels, diphthongs, and laterals are related.
 Take a look at the chart in the video and notice the EE and OO family cell colors.
 Then look at the diphthongs and laterals to make the connections among them.
 They’re all one big happy rhyme vowel family!

 Like I said, this rhyme vowels chart is just the beginning.
-Pat Pattison has many more cool songwriting techniques in his Writing Better Lyrics book.
+Pat Pattison has many more cool songwriting techniques in his book.
 You should definitely check it out before you write any new songs.

 Even if you decide not to get it, I’m going to make more videos about his tips.
 This rhyme vowels chart, or Rhyming Worksheet as I believe he calls it, it just the beginning.
 Other techniques like Key Words, other rhyming types, brainstorming, and more will help you fill this chart out.
 Just stay tuned and I show it all to you here.

-I publish new content every Monday, 4PM PST.
+I publish new content when I can.
 That includes original music and music-making tutorials like this one.
 Almost nothing you can do would make me happier than letting me know if this has helped you.
 You can also share this with your friends and social media communities if you think they’d like it.

 Please be sure to let me know what other types of content you want to see from me.
 This video, linked above, is my attempt at a new format.
 If you prefer to see me in the frame then just say so!